How to: Upgrade Visual C++ Projects to Visual Studio 2015

 You can use Visual Studio 2013 to open, edit, and build Windows 8 projects that were created in Visual Studio 2012, but to create a new Windows 8 project, you must use Visual Studio 2012.
 (To create a Windows 8.1 project, you must use Visual Studio 2013.)

 If you aren't prompted to update the project, you may not have to do anything to upgrade the project.
-For more information, see Visual Studio 2013 Compatibility.
+For more information, see Porting, Migrating, and Upgrading Visual Studio Projects.

 If the project (.vcproj) was created in a version of Visual Studio that's older than Visual Studio 2010, you must update the project.

-If the project (.vcxproj) was created in Visual Studio 2010 or Visual Studio 2012, you have two options:
+If the project (.vcxproj) was created in Visual Studio 2010, Visual Studio 2012, or Visual Studio 2013 you have two options:

 You can skip the update.
-Visual Studio 2013 will load the project without making any changes if it has access to the Visual C++ tools in Visual Studio 2010 with SP1 or Visual Studio 2012.
-You can provide this access by installing Visual Studio 2010 and/or Visual Studio 2012 on the same machine that has Visual Studio 2013.
+Visual Studio 2015 will load the project without making any changes if it has access to the Visual C++ tools in Visual Studio 2010 with SP1, Visual Studio 2012, or .
+You can provide this access by installing the version of Visual Studio that the project was created with on the same machine that has Visual Studio 2015.
 For more information, see Installing Visual Studio Versions Side-by-Side.

 You can update the project by allowing Visual Studio to make the changes that are described later in this topic.
 If you have more than one Visual C++ project in your solution, you must update all of them.

 If you decline the update when you're first prompted, you can update the project later by choosing Update VC++ project on the Project menu.
 If the command doesn't appear, then an update isn't required.